DistanceDevelopment/readdst/README.md

 ### On Windows

 Support is via `RODBC` -- simply installing the R package should enable use.
 Version 0.0.3 has added a dependency on the `readr` package.

+Subsequent runs of analyses extracted from `.dst` projects creates dependence of `readdst` upon `mrds`